 - Core requirements in American Government, Moral Philosophy, Logic, Rhetoric, and Economics

-- Electives in studio art and music
+- Electives in studio art, music, personal finance, and entrepreneur studies

 Fill out the form below to download our full K-12 Prospectus